 These users are the most valuable for business advertising purposes because these users have elected to prioritize your Page posts on their news feeds above all others.
 Milk it for all it’s worth.

-There’s really just one basic level of value for users who Like your business Page: they’ve taken a first step to engaging with you and have become part of your Page audience.
+There’s really just one basic level of value for users or other businesses who Like your business Page: they’ve taken a first step to engaging with you and have become part of your Page audience.
 The trouble here is a Page Like without a Follow just isn’t all that valuable, outside of bragging rights.

 There are 3 levels of Follows:

 You may recall that a user who Likes your Page is set to Follow it by default.
 But there are some users who are aware of their ability to unfollow a Page and have manually done so, which makes them pretty much useless to you; they don’t see your posts and have elected not to for whatever reason, so it’s probably not worth the effort to try reaching these people.